fgrehm/devstep/docs/cli/configuration.md

       RAILS_ENV: "hacking"
   ruby:
     # No custom options, used only for generating binstubs

+# Custom provisioning steps that can be used when the available buildpacks are not
+# enough.
+Use it to configure addons or run additional commands during the build.
+# DEFAULT: <empty>
+provision:
+  - ['configure-addons', 'oracle-java-8']
 ```

 During a `devstep` command run, the CLI will start by loading global config